The Grind: Sparking your Interest in Research

 English stated, “If students are a part of the process, they’re able to provide insight on what their peers need…and serving as ambassadors gives them a voice, and the coffee talks serve as their platform.”

-On September 5, the Georgia State Honors College hosted its first Research Coffee Talk, hosted by three research ambassadors, Midori Nadu, Phillip Loan, and Ashley Lauterbach.
+On September 5, the Georgia State Honors College hosted its first Research Coffee Talk, hosted by three research ambassadors, Midori Naolu, Phillip Loan, and Ashley Lauterbach.

 Nadu explained to me that the purpose of hosting the coffee talk was to “help students get involved in research and to realize their potential within the world of research.”